Based at the Workington Academy site.

 Component 1: Personal investigation

-photography, digital manipulation and wire work.
-After experimenting with the materials and exploring concepts, students are required to conduct a personal investigation into an idea, issue, concept or theme, supported by written material.
-Students select the focus of this investigation which forms the basis of the coursework.
+After experimenting with the materials and exploring concepts and ideas all students are required to conduct a personal investigation into an idea, issue, concept or theme, supported by written material 1000-3000 words.
+Students select the focus of this investigation which informs the direction of the coursework, resulting in a personal exciting portfolio.

 Component 2: Externally set assignment